Ruan-codeVi/Clima-App/README.md

   ![Screen](/assets/appClima.gif)

 ##  Purpose of the project
+Develop an app that could bring the current film of a city or state using an external API

 ## What was learned from the project
 Integrate the app with the Api </br>